 Lower Lehman Creek is the only campground open year round.
 Other campgrounds are generally open from May until October, weather permitting.
 Water may not be available early and late in the season, and is not available in the winter at Lower Lehman Creek.
-Fees are reduced if water is not available.
 Since exact opening and closing dates are dependent on weather conditions, contact a visitor center at (775) 234-7331 or check the current conditions.

 All park camping is on a first-come, first-served basis.
 No reservations can be made, except for the Grey Cliffs Campground from the end of May to the end of September.
 All camping reservations are now handled by Recreation.gov.
 Campsites may not be "saved" or reserved for family or friends arriving later.
 Campgrounds often fill on weekends and holidays in the summer months.
 Visitors are advised to find a campsite early in the day.

 $12.00 for developed campgrounds per night/per site.